rahulhaque/laravel-filepond/README.md

 php artisan migrate
 ```

-## Upgrade

-- Do a clean install if you're upgrading from less than or equal v1.1.2.
-- Run `php artisan filepond:clear --all`

 ## Quickstart

 Before we begin, first install and integrate the [FilePond](https://pqina.nl/filepond/docs/) library in your project any way you prefer.